Please refer to the GUIDELINES for mentors

 Jerry Gordon, MSES, MBA, Associate Director Research Safety, Cornell University Environmental Health & Safety

-Meera Govindaraghavan, Technical Specialist at Sughrue Mion, LLC.
+Meera Govindaraghavan, Patent Agent at Sughrue Mion, PLLC.

 Michelle Haven, Senior Vice President, Business Development, Zoetis